-Section 3003 of PL 113-291 required Resolution Copper and the Forest Service to develop mutually acceptable measures to address tribal concerns and minimize the adverse effects to affected Tribes.
-During government-to-government consultation, the affected Tribes provided the Forest Service with numerous suggestions on ways to help minimize the adverse effects of the proposed project on areas and resources of tribal interest.
-The mitigation measures that the Forest Service developed in response to tribal input are contained in the PA.
-The PA describes the separate mitigation measures in addition to actions related to Section 106 compliance, and is the document through which Resolution Copper commits to implementing those measures.
+Section 3003 of PL 113-291 required Resolution Copper and the Forest Service to develop mutually acceptable measures to address Tribal concerns and minimize the adverse effects on affected Tribes.
+During government-to-government consultation, the affected Tribes provided the Forest Service with numerous suggestions on ways to help minimize the adverse effects of the proposed project on areas and resources of Tribal interest.
+The mitigation measures that the Forest Service developed in response to Tribal input are contained in the former PA.